+Figure 6.19 The email sent to the host application administrator.

 CGMM Tool configuration

 CGMM Tool is designed to be customizable to allow host applications to implement the workflows however they decide to do so.
 The following are the customizations and configurations allowed for the CGMM tool